mattiapettene/PX4-mini-drone/docs/create_pakage.md

 - **Python project**

-  It is necessary to modify the setup.py file, compiling it adding:
+  It is necessary to modify the setup.py file, adding the following lines, in order to compile the project:

   ``` bash
   entry_points={